The problem of image-based newsletters: Cool but Spammy

 Secret tips to stay creative using images in emails

-- There is no 100% proof that email goes to the junk folder only because of the image based content.
+- There is no 100% proof that cool email newsletters go to the junk folder only because of the image-based content.
 In the previous article we wrote about the reasons why your campaigns may be flagged as spam.

-Just test your email campaigns, analyze the spam report and fix the risky elements.
+Just test your email campaigns, analyze the spam report and fix the risky elements for atomic beauty conversions.

 - Use images ALT text to describe the key points of your offer.

-- Create emails with lightweight graphics formats no more than 5 MB:
+- Create newsletter image with lightweight graphics formats no more than 5 MB:

-- And the obvious one: Use background graphics and add HTML content in front of that image (headlines, body copy, buttons, etc).
+- And the obvious one: Use background graphics and add HTML content in front of that image-based email (headlines, body copy, buttons, etc).
 In case if the image didn’t download, the text would be readable.